-PM Securities performance was adversely affected during the financial year by depressed trading on Bursa Securities.
+PM Securities brokerage earning was adversely affected during the financial year due to depressed trading on Bursa Securities.

-However, the Group has ceased to account for its share of results in Pan Malaysia Capital Berhad as its share of losses has exceeded the Group's interest in this associate.
+The Group has ceased to account for its share of results in Pan Malaysia Capital Berhad as its share of losses has exceeded the Group's interest in this associate.